Call for Papers

 CLICK HERE TO SUBMIT YOUR PAPER!!

-The call for papers is open until December 1, 2023 and the conference takes place June 5 - 7 2024 in Tallinn.
-We expect the speakers and attendees to be onsite.
+The call for papers is open until December 31, 2025 and the conference takes place June 3–5, 2026 in Tallinn.

 What are we looking for?